Nick Goulette – Executive Director

 Tom Evans – Tule Creek Forest Products Plant Manager & Recreation Program Coordinator

-Tom manages Tule Creek Forest Products, the Watershed Center’s first non-profit business subsidiary.
-His work at TCFP will sustain the business while providing support and guidance for future business and economic ventures at the Hayfork Community Enterprise Project.
-Tom also coordinates the Watershed Center’s Recreation Program.
-Tom was born and raised in Hayfork, Ca and returned to Hayfork in 2014 after earning a bachelor’s in business from Chico State University.
-His business acumen, extensive knowledge of the local landscape and trail system, and community ties are invaluable strengths that support his projects.
+Tom manages Tule Creek Forest Products, The Watershed Center’s first for-profit business subsidiary.
+His work at TCFP sustains the business while providing support and guidance for future economic ventures at the Hayfork Community Enterprise Project.
+Tom also coordinates The Watershed Center’s Recreation Program.
+Tom was born and raised in Hayfork and returned in 2014 after earning a Bachelor’s in Business from Chico State University.
+His business acumen, extensive knowledge of the local landscape and trail system, and community ties are invaluable assets that support his projects.
 Tom enjoys four-wheeling, dirt bike riding, and hiking in his spare time, and is passionate about supporting economic development and recreation projects that steward the beauty of Trinity County.

 Call Tom at (530) 628-4206 or email him at tom[at]thewatershedcenter.com